 - There may be movement disorders.

 There are many other forms of cerebellar ataxia, both acquired and inherited.
 A relatively important one is sporadic Creutzfeldt-Jakob disease that can present with predominantly cerebellar signs.
-In most cases of hereditary disease there will be a family history, but not always.
-SCA1, -2 and -3 are mentioned here in further detail as they are the most common:
+In most cases of hereditary disease there will be a family history - but not always.
+SCA1, SCA2 and SCA3 are mentioned here in further detail as they are the most common:

 Spinocerebellar ataxia type 1 (SCA1)

-- Onset is commonly in the 2nd to 5th decade (mean age 37 in one cohort).
+- Onset is commonly in the 2nd to 5th decade (mean age of 37 years in one cohort).